AlexanderJCS/dsb-plugin/USER_GUIDE.md

 If you disagree with the output of DSB, you may adjust the slider under the visualization window, which changes the beheading point.
 The cut direction is computed automatically from the spine skeleton.

-Once complete, verify the spine head name is correct by checking the **Head Name** field near the bottom.
+Once the cut position is set, verify the spine head name is correct by checking the **Head Name** field near the bottom.

 > ✅ **Tip:** If you selected an annotation in the preprocessing step, the dendritic spine head name will be the name of the closest annotation.

+> ⚠️ **Warning:** The head name will reset to the suggested head name if the beheading point is moved.
+Make sure you check the name only after the cut position is finalized.

 Finally, click the **Save Head** button.
 A mesh is then output in Dragonfly and, if a CSV is specified, a new row in the CSV.